naujoel/Naujoel/content/es/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Habilidades"
-subtitle = "Somo desarrolladores full stack"
+subtitle = "Desarrollador full stack"

 # Showcase personal skills or business features.
 #